 Many hands ruin a design

 The saying many hands make light work does not apply in the web design process.
 There should be as few stakeholders in this process as possible.
 Don’t get feedback from everyone in the office, your best friend, and your neighbour.
 Everybody has different ideas and different tastes and it can confuse the design.
 There can definitely be too much insight and you don’t want it in your redesign process.
+Read up on common web design mistakes here.

 Be excited and enthusiastic